 What if I need to make corrections to what I originally submitted on my FAFSA?
 If you need to revise or correct any information originally reported on FAFSA, you may visit FAFSA on the web to make the corrections.

 How do I apply for a loan?
 For most loans, your eligibility will be determined and you will receive a Financial Aid Notification listing any awards for a Federal Direct Loan and/or Federal Perkins loan.
 For other loans, a separate application is required.
 This includes a Federal Direct PLUS Loan or a Private/Alternative Loan.
-For additional information, visit Loans.
+For additional information, visit our page about Loans.

 How do I appeal to be considered as an independent student for financial aid?
 A student who does not meet the federal criteria for independent status on the Free Application for Federal Student Aid (FAFSA) may submit a Request for a Dependency Status Override.
 The Higher Education Act allows a financial aid administrator to make dependency overrides on a case-by-case basis for students with unusual circumstances.
 Please note that none of the following qualify to make a dependency override: (1) Parents refuse to contribute to your education, (2) Parents are unwilling to provide information on the FAFSA or for Quality Improvement, (3) Parents do not claim the student as a dependent for federal income tax purposes, or (4) Student demonstrates total self-sufficiency.